jeannecvl/QM2-Group-Project-2023/README.md

 * Notebook on how we cleaned the tweets: cleaning_tweets.ipynb , in particular there was a number of 53 states where it should have been 50, this code was used to fix this matter
 * Notebook on how we merged all our 4 dataset into on unique dataset: merging.ipynb

+Sidenote: The cleaning and merging notebooks originiate from one notebook, they were separated to make their reading easier.
+If you encounter any error with the code when you try to run it, please use this notebook: all_cleaning_merging.ipynb

 ### data_analysis
 * Notebook of our analysis and visualization: stats_regression.ipynb